kolkhis/tech-notes/vim/misc_vim_notes.md

     :!!

 ### Recursive Macros
-* <Position my cursor where I want to make the first change>
+* **Position my cursor where I want to make the first change**
 * `qa` - start recording into register 'a'
-* <Make all my changes, doing it in a way that should apply cleanly to all locations>
+* **Make all my changes, doing it in a way that should apply cleanly to all locations**
 * `q` - stop recording
-* <Position cursor on next location I want changed>
+* **Position cursor on next location I want changed**
 * `@a` - run the macro to test and make sure it works as intended
 * `qA` - start recording to append to macro register 'a'
-* <Move cursor to next location to change>
+* **Move cursor to next location to change**
 * `@a`
 * `q`

 ##### More from the author of the Recursive macro tip
 Now, if I call it again, register 'a' contains a macro that does my change, moves to the next spot, and then calls itself again.
 It will run repeatedly until it encounters an error.
-This could be trying to move past the end of the buffer, finding no matches for a search, search hitting the end of buffer if 'nowrapscan' is set, or any other command failure indicating all the changes are complete.
+This could be trying to move past the end of the buffer, finding no matches for a search, search hitting the end of buffer if `nowrapscan` is set, or any other command failure indicating all the changes are complete.
 Quick and easy way to process an entire file!

 The other thing I want to mention is more fundamental: text-objects.
 I hesitate to mention it because you said "uncommon commands" and I hope everyone using Vim already knows about those and uses them constantly.
 But in case you don't know about them, go find them in the help and change your life.
-You'll get to do things like "=aB" to re-indent an entire C-style code block (from anywhere in the block) or "cit" to delete everything within the current XML tag and drop you into insert mode ready to add new content.
+You'll get to do things like `"=aB"` to re-indent an entire C-style code block (from anywhere in the block) or `cit` to delete everything within the current XML tag and drop you into insert mode ready to add new content.
 Note these also combine really well with macro techniques mentioned above, as well.